 My teaching philosophy is to prepare students and professionals to learn through theoretical, competency-based education and practical experiences to enable them to excel in the workforce, pursue further education opportunities, and to succeed in life.
 My teaching philosophy is simple—do all I can as an instructor to help my students and advisees reach their full potential as leaders, researchers, in the workforce and in life.

-Preparing graduate student and professionals to serve in higher education management and international development leadership positions has been a very rewarding experience for me.
 My courses are structured around clear objectives based on the subject matter.
-Each of the courses I teach has a strong emphasis on diversity issues—a fundamental aspect of higher education management and comparative, international, and development education.
+Each of the courses I teach has a strong emphasis on diversity issues.
 I strive to incorporate aspects of diversity and social justice in every aspect of my teaching, research, and personal life where it is appropriate.

 Final papers and/or projects for each of my courses provide students with the opportunity to produce a publishable-quality research paper or an equivalent product of their choice.
-It is my expectation that students engage classroom research topics that can be used to their benefit either (1) toward a future publication, (2) to further an area of unique interest, or (3) to produce a chapter draft of their forthcoming dissertations/theses.
-Over the past two decades, many of my students have submitted their final papers for peer-reviewed publications such as academic journals, book chapters, and dissertations.
+It is my expectation that students engage classroom research topics that can be used to their benefit either (1) toward a future publication, (2) to further an area of unique interest, or (3) for graduate students to produce a draft chapter of their forthcoming theses/dissertations.
+Over the past 20 years that I’ve taught university-level courses, many students have submitted their final papers for peer-reviewed publications; many of these papers have since been published or accepted for publication in multiple academic journals, books, and theses/dissertations.